SRM-Hackathon/CodeChef-VIT/README.md

 5. If the image doesn't match then the user gets notified about the unknown person.

 ## How to run?
-You know what it is very difficult to run our project.
 You just need to run our website!!

 ## Frameworks Used